Tbilisi State University: Board of representatives

-The Board of Representatives is elected from within the university on the basis of general, direct and equal elections, by secret ballot.
+The board of representatives is elected from within the university on the basis of general, direct and equal elections, by secret ballot.
 Students comprise one-third of the board.
-The board includes a representative from the University's library.
+The board includes a representative from the university's library.

-Academic Council
+Academic council

-The Academic Council is the highest representative body of the university.
+The academic council is the highest representative body of the university.
 Council is elected by the members of the faculties academic personnel and those representatives of students' self-governance who are the members of faculty council, on the basis of direct, free and equal elections, by secret ballot.
-Only professors may be elected as the members of the Academic Council.
+Only professors may be elected as the members of the academic council.

 Rector

-The Rector is the highest academic authority of the university, serves as a chair of the Academic Council, represents the university in academic and research spheres both domestically and internationally.
-The Rector is elected by the majority vote of Academic Council members, through secret ballot.
+The rector is the highest academic authority of the university, serves as a chair of the academic council, represents the university in academic and research spheres both domestically and internationally.
+The rector is elected by the majority vote of academic council members, through secret ballot.

 Chancellor

-The Chancellor is the highest administrative manager at the university in the sphere of financial issues, material and human resources and represents the institution in financial and economic relationships.
+The chancellor is the highest administrative manager at the university in the sphere of financial issues, material and human resources and represents the institution in financial and economic relationships.

-The Chancellor is nominated by the Academic Council and approved by the Board of Representatives, through secret ballot.
-The term of office of the Chancellor is four years.
+The chancellor is nominated by the academic council and approved by the board of representatives, through secret ballot.
+The term of office of the chancellor is four years.

 Other

-There are museums of History, Georgian Emigration, Mineralogy, Geology and Paleontology, Geography, Zoology and Botany.
+There are museums of history, Georgian emigration, mineralogy, geology and paleontology, geography, zoology and botany.

 The five dormitories can accommodate up to 2200 living rooms.

-The University has eight branches in Sukhumi, Meskheti, Ozurgeti, Sighnaghi (kakheti), Zugdidi, Qvemo Qartli (Marneuli), Javakheti and Poti.
+The university has eight branches in Sokhumi, Meskheti, Ozurgeti, Sighnaghi (Kakheti), Zugdidi, Kvemo Kartli (Marneuli), Javakheti and Poti.

 University schools are Ivane Javakhishvili school N53, the N. Muskhelishvili school N55, prof. T. Georgia physical-mathematical boarding school, Tbilisi lyceum, Rustavi gymnasium, Gurjaani college and Khobi school.

 Affiliations

-The university has contacts with foreign scientific and educational centres:
+The university has contacts with foreign scientific and educational centers: